Puckaboo/database-setup/README.md

 # database-setup
-This code imports data from a .csv, stores it in a pandas dataframe to upload it to a sql database.
+This code imports data from .csv files, stores it in a pandas dataframe to upload it into a sql database.
 It was created based on the following articles:

 https://www.dataquest.io/blog/loading-data-into-postgres/